Optidox/Linky/README.md

 ## Running the tests

-To run Linky, navigate to your Linky directory and type:
+To run Linky, navigate to your Linky directory with a command line and type:
 ```python Linky.py```

 Linky can be run in the background in Linux with: